Yuezi-1223/yuezi.github.io/backup/Study Note - Ethnic Divisions and Segregation, Harvard 2023.md

 - The phenomenon of individuals or groups **creating, maintaining, adjusting, or breaking through** various boundaries in society, such as ethnic, cultural, social, etc., **to shape identity, group relationships, and social interactions**.
 - Ethnic categories may **expand or contract** (a focal topic in ethnic studies) due to boundary work.
 > [!IMPORTANT]
 > _Wimmer_: People have repertoires of identities to chose from.
 Their choices may change when institutional incentives change.
-So, repertories ≠ situational ethnicity.
+So, **repertories ≠ situational ethnicity**.

 ## Components of Boundary Work
 - **Type of boundary**